Who should apply to MMUF and ADRF?

 Is there a minimum GPA requirement?

-There is not a minimum GPA requirement, but it is rare for us to accept someone with below a 3.0.
+There is not a minimum GPA requirement.
 We look for signs of academic promise, intellectual engagement, and the work habits that sustained scholarship requires.

 Is it the program’s responsibility or mine to find a mentor for me?
 How do I find a mentor?